kristinemlarson/gnssIR_python/README.md

 Legal orbit types:

-1. nav - is using the GPS nav message.
+* nav - is using the GPS nav message.
 The main plus is that it is available in near real-time.
 A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry.
-2. sp3 - is using the IGS sp3 file, so again, your RINEX file does not have to be be GPS only, but you won't get any non-GPS data because it doesn't have the orbit.
+* sp3 - is using the IGS sp3 file, so again, your RINEX file does not have to be be GPS only, but you won't get any non-GPS data because it doesn't have the orbit.
-3. gbm - is currently my only option for getting a multi-GNSS orbit file.
+* gbm - is currently my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
 The gbm file comes from the group at GFZ.

 If the orbit files don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
 They are then stored in the ORBITS directory.

 Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL, but only low-rate data are accessed.
+There are some other download functions in gps.py - but I do have not implemented them all.

 There is a high-rate option, but it only works for UNAVCO.
 Use -rate 1 to get 1 second data.

 There is also a decimator, but it uses teqc to do that decimation.
-So if you don't install teqc, it will not work. e.g. -dec 30 will decimate to 30 seconds.
+So if you have not installed teqc, it will not work.
+Example call:  -dec 30 will decimate to 30 seconds.

 The SNR files created by this code are stored in REFL_CODE/YYYY/snr in a subdirectory with your station name on it.

-# Running the reflector height (gnssIR_lomb.py) code
+# Running the Reflector Height Code (gnssIR_lomb.py)

-* It needs a SNR file.
-It can try to make it for you if it does not exist.
-But if you do this, it will assume you only have GPS data.

 * The code assumes you are going to have a working directory for input and outputfiles.